modelica/ModelicaSpecification/RationaleMCP/0031/Flat-Modelica-requirements.md

 - Vendor-specific annotations.
   - Comment (@mtiller): So annotations are present in the grammar but all annotations except vendor annotations are stripped.
 If the concern is bloat from annotations that are no longer relevant in the flattened form (*e.g.,* graphical annotations), why not identify what gets excluded vs. what gets included? (see comment about source locations above)
   - Comment (@harmanpa): I agree, I'd like to be able to put arbitary meta-data in.
 - All variabilities, but constant evaluation of parameters is not allowed.
-(For example, this guarantees that all parameters will remain parameters if a Flat Modelica model is exported to an FMU for Model Exchange.)
+(For example, this guarantees that all parameters will remain parameters if a Base Modelica model is exported to an FMU for Model Exchange.)
   - Comment (@mtiller): The semantics of this are unclear.
 When you say constant evaluation, do you mean constant folding?
 What about `final` parameters?
 Should those be parameters in an FMU?
 I wouldn't think so.
 It seems like they should just be `output`s.
 - List of all `parameter` variables that were treated as `constant` due to use in _parameter expressions_, the `Evaluate=true` annotation, or subject to constant evaluation during flattening for other reasons.
   - `final` can probably be replaced by using normal equation instead of binding equation. meaning that binding eqations can always be treated as non-final.